AriaFallah/WebpackTutorial/part1/README.md

 console.log('No one likes me')
 ```

-Then, when you run webpack, you'll get a bundle with the contents of `index.js`, `file1.js`, and
+When you run `webpack`, you'll get a bundle with the contents of `index.js`, `file1.js`, and
 `file2.js` because, through `require`, `file1.js` and `file2.js` are part of the dependency tree
 that starts at the entrypoint `index.js`.
 As you've probably noticed `file3.js` will not be part of
-the bundle because it is neither an entrypoint or a part of the dependency tree:
+the bundle because it is neither an entrypoint nor a part of the dependency tree:

 So if you were to imagine the bundling process, it would look like this: